buchanankerswell/kerswell_kohn_backarc/README.md

 ## Acknowledgement

 We express our sincere gratitude to the communities, institutions, and research teams who develop and maintain the open-source datasets used in this study.
 Specifically, we thank the creators of the SubMap tool (Géosciences Montpellier); the University of Texas Institute for Geophysics for the plate boundary compilation; the NOAA National Centers for Environmental Information for the ETOPO 2022 global relief model; the Global Heat Flow Data Assessment Group for maintaining the Global Heat Flow Database; and F. Lucazeau for providing the Similarity interpolations.
-This work was supported by the National Science Foundation grant OISE 1545903 to M. Kohn, S. Penniston-Dorland, and M. Feineman.
+This work was supported by the National Science Foundation grants OIA 1545903 to M. Kohn, S. Penniston-Dorland, and M. Feineman and EAR 2118114 to M. Kohn.

-## Open Research
+## Data Availability

 All data, code, and relevant information for reproducing this work are archived on the OSF (Kerswell, 2026a) and Zenodo (Kerswell, 2026b) repositories.
 All code within these repositories is MIT Licensed and free for use and distribution (see license details).
 All spatial datasets used in this study are open-source: transects from the SubMap tool version 7.1 (Lallemand et al., [2026](https://submap.fr)); present-day plate boundaries from Coffin et al. ([2018](http://www-udc.ig.utexas.edu/external/plates/data.htm)); global relief model from NOAA National Centers for Environmental Information ([2022](https://doi.org/10.25921/fd45-gt74)); surface heat flow observations from the Global Heat Flow Data Assessment Group et al. ([2024](https://doi.org/10.5880/fidgeo.2024.014)); and Similarity interpolations from Lucazeau ([2019](https://doi.org/10.1029/2019GC008389)).

 ## Abstract

-The canonical subduction zone thermal model hypothesizes that most subduction systems share two common features: slab-mantle coupling at 70--80 km depth and thin backarc lithospheres.
-This view is predicated on surface heat flow profiles from a small number of well-instrumented segments and implicitly assumes that those profiles are spatially representative over hundreds of km along strike.
-We evaluated this assumption by applying ordinary Kriging to 60,316 surface heat flow measurements across 34 subduction zone domains, comparing Krige and Similarity interpolations point-by-point, and applying cross-correlation function (CCF) analysis to 201 adjacent trench-perpendicular transect pairs.
-Along-strike continuity was geographically limited rather than globally uniform.
-Four well-sampled domains (Japan, Cascadia, Sumatra, and Kermadec--Hikurangi) showed sustained continuity consistent with observations and both interpolation methods.
-Three other well-sampled domains (Kurils--Kamchatka, Central America--Panama, and Ryukyus--Sagami) showed abrupt along-strike changes at 100--150 km scales, rendering single-profile characterizations misleading in those settings.
-Two domains (the Caribbean and Izu--Bonin) exhibited systematic method disagreement with abrupt CCF transitions whose locations could not be independently confirmed.
-However, most of the dataset was too sparse for any independent assessment with nearly three quarters of all transects (168/235; 71%) having 25 or fewer observations.
-Kriging and Similarity exhibited complementary failure modes.
-In well-sampled settings, Similarity mischaracterized along-strike correlations while Kriging tracked local observations closely; in sparse settings, only Similarity provided a substantive estimate of surface heat flow.
+A common class of subduction zone thermal models assumes slab-mantle coupling near 70--80 km depth and thin backarc lithospheres, based on surface heat flow profiles from a small number of well-instrumented subduction zone segments.
+These models implicitly assume along-strike continuity over hundreds of kilometers.
+We tested this assumption by applying ordinary Kriging to 60,316 surface heat flow measurements across 34 subduction zone domains, comparing Krige and Similarity interpolations point-by-point, and applying cross-correlation function (CCF) analysis to 201 adjacent trench-perpendicular transect pairs.
+Four well-sampled domains (Japan, Cascadia, Sumatra, and Kermadec--Hikurangi) show sustained continuity consistent with observations and both interpolation methods.
+Three other well-sampled domains (Kurils--Kamchatka, Central America--Panama, and Ryukyus--Sagami) show abrupt along-strike changes at 100--150 km scales, rendering single-profile characterizations misleading.
+Two domains (Caribbean and Izu--Bonin) exhibit systematic disagreement between methods.
+Most transects (168/235; 71%) have `$\leq$` 25 observations, which is too sparse for independent assessment.
+In well-sampled settings, Similarity mischaracterized along-strike correlations while Kriging tracked local observations closely.
+In sparse settings, only Similarity provided plausible surface heat flow estimates.
 Critically, method agreement did not guarantee accuracy.
-In Izu--Bonin, both interpolation methods returned positive correlations contradicted by 190 local observations.
-In the Caribbean, the two methods displaced an inferred structural boundary by roughly 100--150 km relative to its observationally inferred location.
-Kriging optimization converged for all 34 domains but recovered no preferred variogram model or characteristic spatial scale, consistent with heterogeneous surface heat flow patterns across subduction systems.
-The canonical model of subduction zone thermal structure is validated for a small, geographically biased subset of well-studied systems; whether it applies more broadly cannot be determined from the existing surface heat flow record.
-Answering this question requires strategically targeted surveys and hybrid Kriging--Similarity approaches guided by the failure-mode diagnostics defined here.
+For Izu--Bonin, 190 local observations contradicted both interpolation methods.
+For the Caribbean, the two methods displaced a structural boundary by 100--150 km relative to its inferred location.
+This analysis shows that the accuracy of thermal models cannot be determined from the existing surface heat flow record.
+Improvement will require strategically targeted surveys and hybrid Kriging--Similarity approaches guided by the failure-mode diagnostics defined here.

 # License